-Member States should cooperate with one another in developing mechanisms and procedures to ensure that data controllers and processors operating in more than one jurisdiction can be effectively held accountable for their adherence to these Principles.
+Recognizing its value for economic and social development, Member States should cooperate with one another to facilitate the trans-border flow of personal data to other States when the latter confer an appropriate level of protection to the data pursuant to these Principles.
+Member States should further cooperate in developing mechanisms and procedures that ensure that data controllers and processors operating in more than one jurisdiction, or transmitting data to a jurisdiction other than their own, can guarantee and be effectively held accountable for their adherence to these Principles.

-In the modern world of rapid data flows and cross-border commerce, personal data is increasingly likely to be transferred across national boundaries.
+In the modern world of rapid data flows and cross-border commerce, Personal Data is increasingly likely to be transferred across national boundaries.
 However, the rules and regulations in various national jurisdictions today differ in substance and procedure.
-In consequence, the possibility exists for confusion, conflict and contradictions.
+In consequence, the possibility exists for confusion, conflict and contradictions, reason for which it is desirable that OAS Member States consider recognizing interoperable standards for trans-border transfers of personal data.

-One central challenge for effective data protection policy and practice is to reconcile (i) the differences in national approaches to privacy protection with the modern realities of global data flow, (ii) the rights of individuals to access data in a transnational context, and (iii) the fundamental fact that data and data processing drive development and innovation.
-All international data protection instruments strive towards achieving the proper balance between these goals.
+One central challenge for effective Data protection policy and practice is to reconcile (i) the differences in national approaches to privacy protection with the modern realities of global Data flow, (ii) the rights of individuals to access Data in a transnational context, and (iii) the fundamental fact that Data and Data Processing drive development and innovation.
+All international Data protection instruments strive towards achieving the proper balance between these goals.